 Examples of disciplines covered are briefly listed as follows:

-SCIENCES AND TECHNOLOGY DISCIPLINES:
+SCIENCE AND TECHNOLOGY DISCIPLINES:

 - Sciences (Chem-bio Sensing; Earth/Space/Environmental; etc.)